Compassionate Charlotte Nursing Home Neglect Attorneys

 - Inappropriate use of drugs, restraints, or confinement.
 Residents should not be drugged “to keep them quiet” or restrained “for their own good,” except in extremely limited situations where their physical health would be immediately at risk.
 Ask questions of multiple staff members, including supervisors, if you notice sedatives or restraints being used on residents.

 - Intimidation, yelling, threats, insults, or demeaning comments.
 Do staff members speak to residents respectfully?
 How do they behave when they think the resident is out of earshot?
-Also, notice what isn’t being said or done – isolating a resident, standing over them to be physically intimidating, or giving them “the silent treatment” can be as damaging as verbal abuse.
+Also, notice what isn’t being said or done – isolating residents, standing over them to be physically intimidating, or giving them “the silent treatment” can be as damaging as verbal abuse.

 - Hesitation, fear, withdrawal, or unwillingness to talk.
 Abuse is scary, and it is natural for a person who is being abused to act frightened, to withdraw, or to lash out.
 If you notice sudden personality or mood changes in your loved one – especially when certain staff members are in or near the room – speak up.